 Price: Starting from $800.

-After all, despite the development of technology an PR tools, human relations are still fundamental to PR.
+After all, despite the development of technology, human relations are still fundamental to public relations.

 Outreach is one of the most important aspects of PR.
-It’s still about building relationships with people who can broadcast your message to a wider audience.
+Years go by and it’s still about building relationships with people who can broadcast your message to a wider audience.

-PR tools for outreach allow finding journalists, influencers and experts you can build relations with.
+Some of the best PR tools for outreach allow finding journalists, influencers, and experts you can reach out and build relations with.

 Muck Rack has a large database which makes finding journalists easier.
-Add to it the rest of features and you get all-in-one outreach tool with easy-to-use and intuitive dashboard.
+Add to it the rest of features and you get an all-in-one outreach tool with intuitive dashboard.

 Price: Contact sales.

-It’s sort of a search engine that looks for your keywords on Twitter.
-It even reminds Google search engine.
+It’s sort of a search engine that looks for keywords on Twitter.
+It reminds Google search engine.

 The tools returns relevant content in chronological order of tweets.